darktable-org/dtdocs/content/contributing/workflow.md

 5. Pull the darktable repository by executing: `git clone https://github.com/<your username>/dtdocs.git` Change the URL for the one you copied on step 3.
 6. Now you have a copy of the darktable repository on your PC

+You will also have to setup your identity to commit to the repository with these two commands:

+1. `git config --global user.email "you@example.com"`
+2. `git config --global user.name "Your Name"`

 ## Syncing changes

 1. Go to your repositories on github and select your darktable fork
 2. Press the `Sync fork`
 3. Open a terminal or cmd in your darktable repository directory
-4. Assure you have no pending changes by executing `git status` and then execute `git checkout master`
+4. Assure you have no local pending changes by executing `git status` and then execute `git checkout master` (if you followed this guide for the first time you will already be on master).
-5. Execute `git pull`
+5. Execute `git pull` (this ensures your local copy is up to date with your fork on github).

 ## Branch and edit